 Each antibiotic is effective only against certain bacteria.
 In selecting an antibiotic to treat a person with an infection, doctors estimate which bacteria are likely to be the cause.
 For example, some infections are caused only by certain types of bacteria.
 If one antibiotic is predictably effective against all of these bacteria, further testing is not needed.
-If infections may be caused by many different types of bacteria or by bacteria that are not predictably susceptible to antibiotics, a laboratory is asked to identify the infecting bacteria from samples of blood, urine, or tissue taken from the person (see see Biological Warfare and Terrorism).
+If infections may be caused by many different types of bacteria or by bacteria that are not predictably susceptible to antibiotics, a laboratory is asked to identify the infecting bacteria from samples of blood, urine, or tissue taken from the person (see see Diagnosis of Infectious Diseases).
 The infecting bacteria are then tested for susceptibility to a variety of antibiotics.
 Results of these tests usually take a day or two and thus cannot guide the initial choice of antibiotic.

 Antibiotics that are effective in the laboratory do not necessarily work in an infected person.
 The effectiveness of the treatment depends on how well the drug is absorbed into the bloodstream, how much of the drug reaches the sites of infection in the body, and how quickly the body eliminates the drug.
 These factors may vary from person to person, depending on other drugs being taken, other disorders present, and the person's age.
 In selecting an antibiotic, doctors also consider the nature and seriousness of the infection, the drug's possible side effects, the possibility of allergies or other serious reactions to the drug, and the cost of the drug.

 Combinations of antibiotics may be needed to treat the following: